dalequark/daleonai/_drafts/make-language-work-for-you-with-semantic-ml.md

 ![](/images/screen-shot-2020-08-05-at-12-33-45-pm.png)

-When you hit "React", Semantic Reactor uses a model to embed all of the responses you've written in your spreadsheet, calculate a score (how good a response is this sentence to the query?), and sorts the results.
+When you hit "React", Semantic Reactor uses a model to embed all of the responses you've written in that first column, calculate a score (how good a response is this sentence to the query?), and sorts the results.
 For example, when my input was "I want some coffee," the top ranked responses from my spreadsheet were, "I go to the mug" and "I bring you the mug."

 You'll also notice that there are two different ways to rank sentences using this tool: "Input/Response" and "Semantic Similarity."
 As the name implies, the former ranks sentences by how good they are as _responses_ to the given query, whereas "Semantic Similarity" simply rates how similar the sentences are to the query.